xminkax/assignment/README.md

 ### Client
 - using css modules and react

+### Tests
+- testing only polling reviews code as frontend is quote straightforward

 ### Scenarios types when polling reviews
 The `/data` folder is used to save JSON files in the format `reviews_<id>.json`, where `<id>` is the app ID: